 Welcome to the Byrdine F. Lewis School of Nursing and Health Professions.
-We are entering a new period of growth and excitement and welcome you.
+We welcome you to join us as we enter a new period of growth and excitement.
 We are privileged to be preparing the next generation of health care professionals.
-We are building on our storied history of educating nurses, dietitians, physical therapists and respiratory therapists for more than 40 years and are thrilled to announce the addition of a new interdisciplinary degree program in clinical health informatics.
+Building on our storied 40 year history of educating nurses, dietitians, physical therapists and respiratory therapists, we are thrilled to announce the addition of a new Master of Occupational Therapy degree.
+In addition, we are entering our second year of offering an undergraduate interdisciplinary degree program in clinical health informatics.
 This field is one of the fastest growing tracks in health care, so we are excited to be a part of this health care advancement.

-The Lewis School faculty and staff recently crafted and adopted a strategic plan to take us through to 2015.
+In 2013, the Lewis School faculty and staff crafted and adopted a strategic plan to take us through 2015.
 While this ambitious plan continues to emphasize our core missions of teaching, research and service, it also positions us to reach our ultimate goal of becoming the Southeast’s premier school for health care education.

 In the next few years, more than 30 million more Americans nationwide will gain access to health care.
-The emphasis placed on preventative and primary care by the Affordable Health Act, along with numerous advances in the health care industry, increases the demand for our graduates.
+The emphasis placed on preventative and primary care by the Affordable Care Act, along with numerous advances in the health care industry, increases the demand for our graduates.
 Likewise, the need for health care providers is growing as our population ages.
 Georgia is currently experiencing a shortage of nurses, dietitians, respiratory therapists and physical therapists.
-And while these shortages are low, they are expected to increase as the economy improves and older workers retire.
-Our graduates will be prepared to meet the high demands that will come with these changes in our country’s health care community.
+While these shortages are low, they are expected to increase as the economy improves and older workers retire.
+Our graduates will be prepared to meet the high demands that will come with these changes in our country’s health care systems.

 Innovative ideas are changing the way we teach.
-Our faculty is fully engaged in ‘flipping classrooms’ and increasing simulations in our clinical preparation of our students.
-We recently held a mock casualty drill on campus in conjunction with the Georgia State Police and other first responders to prepare our students to interact with other disciplines during emergency situations.
-We have sent several teams to the national interprofessional education collaborative conferences so we can better teach health professionals how to work together to provide high quality health care.
-We are partnering with local medical schools in this initiative so that we can truly provide team-based, patient-centered care.
+Our faculty is fully engaged in using new classroom technologies, ‘flipping classrooms’ and increasing simulations in our clinical preparation of students.
+We have also sent several teams to the national interprofessional education collaborative conferences so we can better teach health professionals how to work together to provide high quality health care.
+In addition, we are partnering with local medical schools in this initiative so that we can truly provide team-based, patient-centered care.

 Our faculty, students and alumni are engaged locally and globally as they lead the future of health care around the world — from communities and hospitals in Atlanta to those in China, Kenya and Turkey.
-Their research projects include ways to reduce the incidence of insulin-dependent diabetes, improve techniques during stroke rehabilitation among rural veterans, create designs for adaptive virtual reality toys for children with cerebral palsy and develop ways to further geriatric-care education.
+Their research projects include ways to reduce the incidence of insulin-dependent diabetes, improve techniques during stroke rehabilitation, create designs for adaptive virtual reality toys for children with cerebral palsy and develop ways to further geriatric-care education.